diffblue/gitlab/doc/administration/timezone.md

 > - [Enabled by default](https://gitlab.com/gitlab-org/gitlab/-/issues/29669) in GitLab 13.9.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/29669) in GitLab 14.1.

 A user can set their time zone in their profile.
-If a user has not set their time zone, it defaults to the time zone [configured at the instance level](#changing-your-time-zone).
+In GitLab 14.3 and below if a user has not set their time zone, it defaults to the time zone [configured at the instance level](#changing-your-time-zone).
 On GitLab.com, the default time zone is UTC.
+In GitLab 14.4 and above there is no default time zone for new users.
+New users will need to explicitly set their time zone before it is shown on their profile.

 For more information, see [Set your time zone](../user/profile/index.md#set-your-time-zone).